rohan-deshpande/trux/docs/usage/optimism-vs-pessimism.md

 Before we get into how Trux handles optimistic and pessimistic changes, let's establish what I mean by these terms.

-An optimistic change is a state change that you apply immediately after triggering it, optimistically expecting that the change will be successful.
+An **optimistic change** is a state change that you apply immediately after triggering it, optimistically expecting that the change will be successful.

-In contrast to this, a pessimistic change is a state change you apply only after you learn that the the change has succeeded.
+In contrast to this, a **pessimistic change** is a state change you apply only after you learn that the the change has succeeded.

-Both types of changes have their uses.
+Both types of changes have their uses and their drawbacks.

-Optimistic changes are incredibly useful for enhancing the user experience of your app.
+Optimistic changes are incredibly handy for enhancing the user experience of your app.
 Why should you make users wait if we know that the state will be identical in the end anyway?

 On the other hand, there may be times where continuing in the app would be foolish without confirmation that a change has actually been successful.